bbbradsmith/hatariB/README.md

 * You can drag the `capsimg.so` into the terminal to copy its filename path there.
 * Use `xattr` to remove the quarantine:
   * `xattr -d com.apple.quarantine Users/[username]/Library/Application\ Support/RetroArch/cores/capsimg.so`

+### Android

+You can use this core with the [latest RetroArch APK](https://www.retroarch.com/?page=platforms), or with the older *RetroArch Plus* build from the Google Play store.

+* After setting up RetroArch, place `hatarib.so` in your RetroArch downloads folder.
+You can use the *Directory* settings to find it, or choose a custom downloads location.
+Go to *Load Core* and choose *Install or Restore a Core* to install it from the downloads folder.
+If installed correctly, you should now be able to load it and start it.
+* The included `hatarib.info` file allows the core to be associated with content files, but it can be inconvenient to add this to your RetroArch setup.
+The easiest alternative is to rename the core to `hatari_libretro.so` before installing so that it will instead use the existing info file belonging to the [other Hatari core](https://github.com/libretro/hatari).
+* If you want to be more thorough, use the *Directory* settings to relocate *Core Info* to a folder that you can access and place it there.
+However, I've found that *Update Core Info Files* in the *Online Updater* doesn't work with a custom directory, so I had to manually download and place the info files for other cores there.
+If you rename the RetroArch APK to be a zip file, you can open it up and find the info files there inside the contained assets folder.
+* To delete the core, you can go to *Core > Manage Cores* in the settings.
+* It is not yet verified whether IPF files can be made to work by installing `capsimg.so`.
+I believe the way to do this would be to build your own RetroArch APK from source code, and include it in the `lib` folder inside, but I have not attempted this.
+It might also be possible to do this after install with a rooted device.
+Please let me know if you've tried it.
+* I would recommend disabling *Input > Host Mouse Enabled* in the core options, as using a touchscreen overlay gamepad will also generate host mouse inputs at the same time. *Retropad 1 > Left Analog Stick* can be set to *Mouse* to allow mouse control that way instead.

 ### Manual Build